Table of Contents

 - Dry roast spice seeds in a pan until fragrant.

-- Combine soaked chilies with all other ingredients and using a small coffee grinder or food processor, grind into a paste.
-If your mixture is a little dry you can add tiny splashes of water to loosen it.
+- Combine dried chilies with all other ingredients and using a small coffee grinder or food processor, grind into a smooth paste.

 - Store in an airtight jar in the fridge for up to 2 weeks.